Skip to content

 By Rachel Eggers March 24, 2026

-Modern multi-level treehouse with large windows, metal railings, and exterior staircases, surrounded by trees and illuminated at dusk.
+Modern multi-level treehouse with large windows and metal staircases, surrounded by dense green trees, lit by interior and exterior lights at dusk.

 A project for Boy Scouts of America and Trinity Works, this educational center rises 125 feet into the West Virginia trees.